Home | Blood cancer information | Living with blood cancer

 After treatment, significant adjustments often need to be made to re-adjust to your life.

-These websites may be useful resources for you.
+These websites may be useful further sources of cancer information and support.

 It is very important that you discuss any questions or concerns you might have regarding your future fertility with your doctor if possible before you commence treatment.